Olaxan/dual-deserts/report.md

 	are given the chance to select a research paper of their choosing (related to video games or graphics programming), and attempt to implement the technology.

-There is a lot of knowledge to be gained from attempting to create a voxel engine, due to challenges with data storage and optimization
+There is a lot of knowledge to be gained from creating a voxel engine, due to challenges with data storage and optimization
 	-- often requiring the use of interesting algorithms and data structures to solve efficiently.
 For that reason, as well as a long-lived interest in procedural generation,
 	I decided to attempt an implementation of Dual Contouring [REFERENCE].